vantezzen/journal/README.md

 The goal of IntelliFormats formatting methods (except Markdown) is to intelligentely and automatically apply formatting to posts without the user having to add them.
 This is why - by default - IntelliFormats Markdown formatter is disabled.

-All formatting methods can be enabled and disabled through Settings > Format
+All formatting methods can be enabled and disabled through Settings > Formatting

+# Markdown support
+Journal supports Markdown through the PHP library [parsedown](https://github.com/erusev/parsedown).
+Markdown formatting needs to be enabled first through Settings > Formatting > Markdown.
+When enabling Markdown it is highly recommended to disable all other [IntelliFormat](#intelliformat) formatters as they can interfere with the Markdown formatting.

 # How can I publish my blog on...
 After creating your blog you can publish it using different methods - here are the most common ones: